 Starting a Career Without Any Formal Training

-You don’t need a photography degree to become a professional photographer.
-As it is a skill based profession, one that you can learn by yourself.
+In this day and age, you don’t need a photography degree to become a professional photographer.
+As it is a skill based profession, you can learn it all by yourself.

 A diploma/degree or any kind of training will obviously help as you will be taught by experts but if you are willing to take the time and effort to do it by yourself, then there are a lot of resources available.